|

 onslaught continues until Kong slips down

-reaches for Ann, but one more pass from
+reaches for Ann.
+But one more pass from

-the planes sends him into a death scene
+fugitive into a death scene

 that would do Bugs Bunny proud: